The Spotlight Programme

 The data collated revealed that a small proportion of NPOs, typically those with large infrastructures, are responsible for a third of the entire portfolio’s total carbon emissions.

-Spotlight is the only cluster of large infrastructure cultural organisations working together on a Science-based targets pathway to net zero.
+Spotlight was the only cluster of large infrastructure cultural organisations working together on a Science-based targets pathway to net zero.
 The Science Based Targets initiative uses research to predict the CO2 reductions required to keep global warming within 2°C.

 Latest Spotlight energy reduction results